GabPua/csarch2-simulation-project/README.md

 # CSARCH2 Simulation Project
-A simulation project in partial fulfillment of the CSARCH2 course.
+A project that simulates a sequential circuit binary multiplier in partial fulfillment of the CSARCH2 course.